 Smith Rock is the place where you can spend hours hiking along the river in the canyon.
 It is also a great photography location.
 Unfortunately, we had a very short stay, and I only took a few shots at the beginning of the trail.

-Snow dramatizes Three Sisters in June summer day.
+Snow dramatizes Three Sisters on June summer day.
 They are absolutely gorgeous.
-I can imagine the romantic look on sunrise and sunset, but I seem to always come through here during the bright sunny day.
+I can imagine the romantic look at sunrise and sunset, but I seem to always come through here during the bright sunny day.

-I recently discovered Yaquina nature area (Newport) from a birding trip.
+I recently discovered the Yaquina nature area (Newport) on a birding trip.
 In addition to the well-known Peregrine Falcon family, there are numerous shorebirds and seals in the area.
 We even saw a few whales swimming in white water.

-Thore’s Well at Cape Perpetua is one popular photography spot.
+Thor’s Well at Cape Perpetua is one popular photography spot.
 There are three hiking trails in the area.
-St. Perpetua Trail leads you up to Whisper Spruce Loop Trail where you can overlook a range of Oregon coast, simply stunning coastline.
+St. Perpetua Trail leads you up to Whisper Spruce Loop Trail where you can overlook a range of the Oregon coast, and simply stunning coastline.

-Oregon is not lack of scenic viewpoints, but bus access and qualified tour guides ought to be developed and improved.
+Oregon is not lacking scenic viewpoints, but bus access and qualified tour guides ought to be developed and improved.